 The Company is subject to restrictions on the payment of dividends to New York Life.
 Under the state of New York insurance laws, cash dividends can be paid only out of that part of the Company's available and accumulated surplus funds which are derived from realized net operating profits on its business and realized capital gains, and dividends (or other distributions) on capital stock can be declared and paid only out of earned surplus (being an amount equal to the unassigned funds of the Company as set forth in its most recent annual statement submitted to the New York State Insurance Superintendent ("the Superintendent"), including all or part of the surplus arising from unrealized capital gains or revaluation of assets excluding 85% of the change in unrealized capital gains for the immediately preceding calendar year), and, except as otherwise approved by the Superintendent (provided that stock dividends may be paid out of any available surplus funds).
 Furthermore, no extraordinary dividend may be paid until 30 days after the Superintendent has received notice of such declaration and has not disapproved such payment within such 30 day period, or the Superintendent has approved such payment within that 30 day period.
-Extraordinary dividends are defined as any dividend or distribution or cash or other property, whose fair market value, together with that of other dividends or distributions made within the preceding 12 months, exceeds the greater of (1) 10 percent of the Company's surplus as regards policyholders as of the preceding December 31 or (2) the net gain from operations of the Company for the 12 month period ending on the preceding December 31 (not including realized capital gains).
+Extraordinary dividends are defined as any dividend or distribution or cash or other property, whose fair market value, together with that of other dividends or distributions made within the preceding 12 months, exceeds the greater of (1) 10 percent of the Company's surplus as regards policyholders as of the preceding December 31 or (2) the net gain from operations of the Company for the 12 month period ending on the preceding December 31, not including realized capital gains, not to exceed thirty percent of its surplus to policyholders as of the immediately preceding calendar year.
 Extraordinary dividends are also defined as any dividends in the calendar year immediately following a calendar year for which the Company's net gain from operations, not including realized capital gains, was negative.

-At December 31, 2023, the amount of earned surplus of the Company available for the payment of dividends was \$183,705 thousand.
-The maximum amount of dividends that may be paid in 2024 without prior notice to or approval of the Department is \$28,897 thousand.
+At December 31, 2024, the amount of earned surplus of the Company available for the payment of dividends was \$200,274 thousand.
+The maximum amount of dividends that may be paid in 2025 without prior notice to or approval of the Department is \$40,128 thousand.

 Dividends may be declared by the Board of Directors of the Company from available surplus, as it deems appropriate, on a non-cumulative basis.
-In 2023 and 2022, the Company did not pay a dividend to its sole stockholder, New York Life.
+For the years ended December 31, 2024, and 2023 the Company paid dividends to its sole stockholder, New York Life, of \$28,000 thousand, and \$0 thousand, respectively.